TheMrityunjayPathak/CarPricePrediction/README.md

 ## Problem Statement

-- The objective of this Project is to develop a Machine Learning Model that can accurately predict the prices of used cars based on various features and attributes.
+- To develop a Machine Learning Model that can accurately predict the prices of used cars based on various features and attributes.

 - The predicted prices will assist both buyers and sellers in making informed decisions, ensuring fair transactions in the used car market.